What Is a Compound Adjective? (with Examples)

 - a heavy metal detector

-The following three examples highlight why hyphens might essential.
-If you wrote "twenty four hour shifts" (i.e., without hyphens), you'd be relying on your readers knowing the context to guess the right version and you'd have done little to showcase your writing skills or to portray yourself as a clear thinker.
+The following three examples highlight why hyphens might be essential.
+If you wrote "twenty four hour shifts" (i.e., without hyphens), you'd be relying on your readers knowing the context to guess the right version, and you'd have done little to showcase your writing skills or to portray yourself as a clear thinker.

 - Twenty-four hour shifts.
 (These shifts last an hour.
 There are 24 of them.)

 - Twenty four-hour shifts.
 (These shifts last four hours.
 There are 20 of them.)

 - Twenty-four-hour shifts.
 (These shifts last 24 hours.
 The number is unspecified.)

 - Doctor helps dog bite child.
 (Clearly, "dog-bite child" would have been clearer.)

 - Students get first hand job experience. ("Students get first-hand job experience" would have avoided the Twitter spike of the hashtag #hyphensmatter.
 NB: Firsthand as one word would also have been acceptable.)

 (Reason 2) Sometimes there's a hyphen.
 Sometimes there isn't.Writers often ask questions like "Is there a hyphen in tax avoidance?" or "Is airport parking hyphenated?".
 Well, the answer to those questions is sometimes yes and sometimes no. If those terms are being used as adjectives, then yes.
 If they're not, then no.

 - He is a specialist in tax avoidance.